-If your loved one suffered injuries or died while living in a nursing home, contact the Stockton personal injury lawyers of OnderLaw, LLC immediately.
+If your loved one suffered injuries or died while living in a nursing home, contact the Stockton personal injury lawyers of OnderLaw immediately.
 You and your family might be entitled to compensation for medical bills, emotional pain, and other losses suffered from the abuse or neglect.

 Older adults are vulnerable to instances of abuse and neglect.
 Sadly, the person who takes advantage of them and causes harm is usually someone they trust.
 According to the National Council on Aging, approximately five million older adults become victims of abuse each year in the United States.

-Call OnderLaw, LLC today to learn about your legal options for holding the nursing home or staff member accountable for what they have done.
+Call OnderLaw today to learn about your legal options for holding the nursing home or staff member accountable for what they have done.
 One of our Stockton nursing home abuse attorneys can discuss your case with you during a free consultation.

 Nursing home abuse occurs against residents of nursing homes and assisted-living facilities.
 It can take many forms and cause a range of different injuries.
 The most common types of abuse include:

 If your loved one was the victim of any type of abuse in a nursing home, do not hesitate to reach out to the Stockton nursing home abuse attorneys of OnderLaw .
 We know how to investigate incidents of abuse or neglect and gather all available evidence to prove what happened.
 The negligent party or facility should face the consequences of their misconduct and compensate your relative for their incurred costs.

 Physical injuries and emotional pain are common when abuse happens to someone living in a nursing home.
 They often feel isolated from their family and might fear what their abuser will do if they call the police or notify the facility owner.
 Some have a disability that prevents them from protecting themselves from an attack.
 Others can’t remember what happened due to an Alzheimer’s or some other diagnosis, so the incidents go unreported.